SmarterApp/RDW_Ingest/CONTRIBUTING.md

 application therefore has two property files: the embedded application.yml file and the config-repo application.yml file (of course properties may be put in separate yml files, there will be two instances of each).
 Properties fall into three broad categories:
 * Code-like properties should be specified only in the embedded file.
-Examples: jaxb settings, local cache settings.
+Examples: jaxb settings, message queue names, local cache settings.
 * Configuration properties should have a reasonable default in the embedded file and profile-specific variations in the config-repo file.
 These are properties that vary depending on the environment and profile, for example: host names for external services.